Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Yorkshire Terrier standing on a wooden table

-Known for their spunky personalities, Yorkshire Terriers are one of the smallest terriers on the market.
+Yorkshire Terriers are known for their spunky personalities and are one of the smallest Terriers.
 They may be small, but their feisty personalities make them perfect for people looking for a “tough cookie” to add to the family.

-Those with children needn’t worry—Yorkies get along well with kids, although other dogs could be a problem.
-Yorkies hardly shed but will need frequent grooming if you want to keep the long, silky coat looking good (or you could trim the fur short).
+Those with children needn’t worry; Yorkies get along well with kids, but other dogs can be a problem unless they grow up with them.
+Yorkies hardly shed but need frequent grooming to keep the long, silky coat looking good (or you can trim the fur short).

 Pros